-Your first priority is to put your feet up and take a rest.
-Anywhere from 3 to 5 days should do the trick, depending on how severe the overtraining is.
+- Your first priority is to put your feet up and take a 3 to 5 day rest (depending on how severe the overtraining is).
 During this time forget about exercise, your body needs a rest so give it one.
 A physical rest, as well as a mental rest.
-There’s no point in beating yourself up mentally over losing a few days exercise.
+There’s no point in beating yourself up mentally over losing a few days training.

-After the initial 3 to 5 days rest you can gradually get back into your normal exercise routine, but start off slowly.
+- After the initial 3 to 5 days rest you can gradually get back into your normal exercise routine, but start off slowly.
 Most research states that it’s okay to start off with the same intensity and time of exercise but cut back on the frequency.
-So if you would normally exercise 3 or 4 times a week, cut that back to only twice a week for the next week or two.
+So if you would normally exercise 5 or 6 times a week, cut that back to only 2 or 3 times a week for the next week or two.
 After that you should be right to resume your normal exercise regimen.

 Sometimes it’s a good idea to have a rest, like the one outlined above, whether you’re feeling run down or not.
 It will give both your mind and body a chance to fully recover from any problems that may be building up without you even knowing it.
 It will also freshen you up, give you a renewed motivation and help you to look forward to your exercise again.
 Don’t underestimate the benefits of a good rest.